Scstechr/gch/README.md

 ```

 ### Click Runtime Error:
-There exists an Runtime error such as:
+There exists a runtime error such as:
 ```bash
 $ gch
 Traceback (most recent call last):